cfeduke/akka-actor-statsd/README.md

 ## Changelog

+### 3.0.2

+Previous bug was not fixed properly, because
+* StatsDirectives loaded the config every time it sent a stat
+* Two Configs that appear equal were not, due to one Regex not being equal to another even when created from the same string

 ### 3.0.1

 Fixed a bug where akka-statsd-http-server StatsDirective would create a new actor for every stat it sends